BoltzmannEntropy/xtts2-ui/README.md

 # XTTS-2-UI: A User Interface for XTTS-2 Text-Based Voice Cloning

 This repository contains the essential code for cloning any voice using just text and a 10-second audio sample of the target voice.
 XTTS-2-UI is simple to setup and use.
-[Example Results](#examples)
+[Example Results 🔊](#examples)

-It is a **gradio-based** UI, with features such as in-built voice recording.
+Works in [16 languages](#language-support) and has in-built voice recording/uploading.

 ## Model
 The model used is `tts_models/multilingual/multi-dataset/xtts_v2`.
 For more details, refer to [Hugging Face - XTTS-v2](https://huggingface.co/coqui/XTTS-v2) and its specific version [XTTS-v2 Version 2.0.2](https://huggingface.co/coqui/XTTS-v2/tree/v2.0.2).